autowarefoundation/autoware.universe/system/dummy_diag_publisher/README.md

 ### Node Parameters

 The parameter `DIAGNOSTIC_NAME` must be a name that exists in the parameter YAML file.
-If the parameter `status` is given from a commandline, the parameter `is_active` is automatically set to `true`.
+If the parameter `status` is given from a command line, the parameter `is_active` is automatically set to `true`.

 | Name                        | Type   | Default Value | Explanation                             | Reconfigurable |
 | --------------------------- | ------ | ------------- | --------------------------------------- | -------------- |